 Despite the challenges REITs have faced due to COVID-19, the overall long-term outlook for REITs remains positive.
 Firstly, the value of REITs is well-anchored by physical real estate, which in land scarce Singapore, trends upwards over the long term.
 Secondly, most REITs remain financially sound with strong balance sheets, low gearing and decent dividend yield over the medium term.

 With REITs currently trading at lower valuations, investors now have the opportunity to stock up on quality REITs at discounted prices.
 As the economy recovers, this could provide upside potential as well.
 If you are planning to invest for the long haul, REITs can be a valuable addition to your portfolio.

-While there is nothing you can do about the declining interest rate environment, there are still ways you can grow your cash savings outside of your high yield savings account.
-Investing is a great way – and you have a range of options that can meet your risk profile and investment return needs.
+While there is nothing you can do about the declining interest rate environment, there are also other ways you can grow your cash savings outside of your not-so-high yield savings account.

 Whether you’re building up your emergency cushion, or saving for an upcoming big purchase, the new Syfe Cash+ portfolio is the smarter home for your hard-earned money.

 You’ll get to earn a projected return of 1.75% per annum on any amount of cash you deposit, with no minimum initial deposit, no lock-up period, and no Syfe management fees.
 Sign up here or log in to your Syfe account to add the Cash+ portfolio.